Choose the polling method to use

 Most Devices: SNMP & ICMP

-With this method, you can have both the device status, average response time, and packet loss percentage (ICMP) and query the Management Information Base (MIB) and performance indicators that are tied to specific Object Identifiers (OIDs).
+This method allows you to query the Management Information Base (MIB) and performance indicators that are tied to specific Object Identifiers (OIDs) in addition to polling the device status, average response time, and packet loss percentage.
 This method is suitable for SNMP-enabled devices such as routers, switches, and computers.
-You must provide SNMP community strings for SNMP v1 or v2c, or SNMP v3 credentials.
+You must provide the appropriate SNMP community strings for SNMP v1 or v2c, or SNMP v3 credentials.

 Your devices must have ICMP and SNMP enabled to use this polling method.
 If you want to poll with a specific version of SNMP, you must disable all other versions on the device.

 Consider adjusting any network intrusion detection systems or your firewalls to allow for the ICMP traffic.